-There is certainly appetite among clubs in the district to work together, including via co-location, and this is an important way to ensure that the maintenance and upgrade of facilities can occur in a sustainable way that supports the quality experiences of participants1.
+Recruiting participants and volunteers, financial security and collaboration are among the most salient themes identified by respondents when asked to think about the future - all of which can be connected Interestingly, 54% of respondents already share their facilities with other codes or organisations, while 11% of respondents are not open to collaborating more than they do currently.
+There is certainly appetite among clubs in the district to work together, including via co-location, and this is an important way to ensure that the maintenance and upgrade of facilities can occur in a sustainable way that supports the quality experiences of participants (Waikato District Club Survey, 2022).